Clark Gable: Kay Spreckels

-In 1955, Gable married Kay Spreckels (née Kathleen Williams), a thrice-married former fashion model and actress who had previously been married to sugar-refining heir Adolph B. Spreckels Jr.
+In 1955, Gable married Kay Spreckels (née Kathleen Williams), a thrice-married former fashion model and actress who had previously been married to the son of Adolph B. Spreckels.
+Four months after Gable's 1960 death, she gave birth to Gable's only son, John Clark Gable.
+His son had two children including Clark James Gable.

-Four months after his 1960 death, Kay Gable gave birth to his only biological son, John Clark Gable.
-John Clark raced cars and trucks, most notably in the Baja 500 and 1000, turning down Hollywood offers to act until Bad Jim (1990), a straight-to-video film.
-By 1999, his work with the Clark Gable Foundation helped restore the house in which his father was born in Cadiz, Ohio, and open it as a museum.
-John Clark had two children: Kayley Gable (born 1986) and Clark James Gable (1988–2019).
-Kayley is an actress, while Clark James was the host of two seasons of the nationally syndicated reality show Cheaters.
-Clark James died of a drug overdose at age 30 on February 22, 2019.

 Relationship with Loretta Young

-During the filming of The Call of the Wild in early 1935, the film's lead actress, Loretta Young, became pregnant with Gable's child.
-Clark Gable allegedly slept with Young while on an overnight train from a studio location to Hollywood.
+During the filming of The Call of the Wild in early 1935, the film's lead actress, Loretta Young, became pregnant with Clark Gable's child.
+Gable reportedly had sex with Young while on an overnight train from a studio location to Hollywood.
 Their daughter, Judy Lewis, was born on November 6, 1935, in Venice, California.
 Young hid her pregnancy in an elaborate scheme.
 Nineteen months after the birth, she claimed to have adopted the baby.
 Most in Hollywood (and some in the general public) believed Gable was Lewis' father because of their strong resemblance and the timing of her birth.
-In 1950, Gable came to her mother's house to visit her briefly.
+In 1950, Gable came to Young's house for a brief visit.
 Gable asked Lewis about her life and then, upon leaving, kissed her on her forehead.
 It was the only time that Lewis ever spoke to Gable and, at the time, she had no idea that he was her father.
+Gable was aware of his paternity, but never publicly acknowledged that he was Lewis's father.

 As an adult, Lewis spoke of the confusion, isolation, and alienation she felt within her own family while growing up.
-Five years after Gable's death, when confronted by Judy Lewis, Loretta Young said that she was Lewis' biological mother and that Gable was her father by an affair.
-Young died on August 12, 2000; her autobiography, published posthumously, confirmed that Gable was indeed Lewis' father.
-Judy Lewis died of cancer at age 76 on November 25, 2011.
-In 2015, Young's daughter-in-law alleged that Young had said in 1998 that Judy Lewis was conceived by date rape.
-Young had previously admitted to an affair with Gable, which was a known secret in Hollywood at the time.
-Young's family had chosen to remain silent about the information until both Young and Lewis were deceased; they went public with the information four years after Lewis' death.
+Five years after Gable's death, when confronted by Lewis, Young said that she was Lewis' biological mother and that Gable was her father.
+Young died on August 12, 2000; Young's autobiography, published posthumously, confirmed that Gable was indeed Lewis' father and added that Young and Gable had had a "brief fling".
+Lewis died of cancer at age 76 on November 25, 2011.
+In 2015, Young's daughter-in-law alleged that Young had said in 1998 that Lewis was conceived by date rape.
+Young's family had chosen to remain silent about the information until both Young and Lewis were deceased.

 Relationship with Joan Blondell

-In 1945, while filming "Adventure" for Victor Fleming, Gable proposed marriage to his co-star Joan Blondell unto which she declined.
+In 1945, while filming "Adventure" for Victor Fleming, Gable proposed marriage to his co-star Joan Blondell, which she declined.